CHM Montalivet: History

 Throughout the 1950s the centre expanded, more land acquired on different leases and the centre became more popular.
-By 1959, over 10000 visited during the summer, and on 15 August 1961, more than 3500 persons were on site.
+By 1959, over 10 000 visited during the summer, and on 15 August 1961, more than 3500 persons were on site.
 As the years passed, the facilities changed, restaurants were next to the beach and the sports and entertainment area consolidated away from the residential areas.
 Change brought disagreement and then acceptance and expansion.
 The food shop was originally totally vegetarian, but other shops have arrived and it now remains for a niche market.

-In 1966 came the opening of the first official naturist beach in mainland France which by 1968 had emergency helicopter landing pads.
-By 1968, local sports teams were competing with CHM teams in Monta.
-The library expanded to 16000 volumes and the entrance was moved to its present location.
+In 1966 came the opening of the first official naturist beach in mainland France, which by 1968 had emergency helicopter landing pads.
+By 1968, local sports teams were competing with CHM teams in Montalivet.
+The library expanded to 16 000 volumes and the entrance was moved to its present location.
 Monta then consisted of 65 ha of bungalows, 40 ha for camping, 20 ha for sport, 20 ha for walking and 20 ha of beach.
 The perimeter was now 6 km.

-The 1970s saw more foreign visitors: 37% Dutch, 24% Belgian and 21% German, the rest being from other countries including Australia, New Zealand, Quebec, and America North and South.
-1971 saw the construction of the Thermal, and 1975 the first swimming pool.
-Up to the 1980s, volunteers were in charge of security, access control and maintenance in exchange for free camping and admittance to Montalivet-les-Bains's discothèque, Penelope.
+The 1970s saw more foreign visitors: 37% Dutch, 24% Belgian and 21% German, the rest being from Australia, New Zealand, and the Americas.
+1971 saw the construction of the thermal bath complex, and 1975 the first swimming pool.
+Up to the 1980s, volunteers were in charge of security, access control and maintenance in exchange for free camping.

 In 1982 in high season, there was a tornado that killed one visitor, exploded caravans and uprooted a 50 m swathe of trees.
 The following rain flooded many tents and bungalows.

-In 1990, forty years after the founding of CHM, a road was named in Montalivet-les-Bain after Albert Lecocq.
+In 1990, forty years after the founding of CHM, a road was named in Montalivet-les-Bains after Albert Lecocq.
 There is a continual upgrading and replacement of the oldest bungalows.